 It is the student's responsibility to know their own usernames and passwords.
-Each student will be given a college email account and log in information.
+Each Fort Hays Tech | North Central student will be given computer log in information and a Fort Hays Tech | North Central email account.
 Multiple usernames and passwords are used throughout the school year for a variety of applications.
 Be sure to write these down in a safe place so that you have them with you.
 The instructor will not be responsible for your usernames and passwords.